I Did 1000 Crunches a Day for A Week, Here Are My Results

 - 4 more sets of med ball crunches at bed time

 This was tougher than any other challenge that I’ve tried in my life.
 It left me sore as hell and cursing myself secretly.
 But deep down, I was immensely pleased.

 I had stuck to the task without abandoning it midway.
 There were many moments when I felt that this was too tough.
 But I held on and it felt great in the end.

 1000 Crunches a Day, Results and What I Learned

 Along with getting off the couch and sticking to a workout routine after two years, I learnt quite a few new things with the ‘1000 crunches a day challenge’.
 Here are my results and my experience with the whole thing.

 - I lost a grand total of 6 lbs.
-Most of it was undoubtedly water weight and I will regain it if I stop hitting my macros and my cardio.
+Most of it was undoubtedly water weight that I had gained almost overnight and I will regain it if I stop hitting my macros and my cardio.
 But it feels great to look at a slimmer you, water or not.

 - Everything ached.
 When one talks about crunches, we assume that this is an ab isolation exercise.
 It’s not.
 Your entire core will be on fire.
 Your lower back, your upper thighs, yourt pelvic muscles, the oblique muscles.
 It’s the whole 9 yards.

 Here’s a look at the finer points that I learnt.